nik786/kube-learn/TERRAFORM-TRAINING/teraform.md

 ```

-What are dynamic blocks in Terraform?
+What are dynamic blocks in Terraform?<br>

 Dynamic blocks in Terraform are used to generate multiple nested blocks within a resource or
 module based on dynamic content.